rails/rails/guides/source/asset_pipeline.md

 What is an Asset Pipeline?
 ---------------------------

-The Rails Asset Pipeline is a framework designed for organizing, caching, and serving static assets.
-Assets typically include JavaScript, CSS, images, and other static files that are served to the user.
+The Rails Asset Pipeline is a library designed for organizing, caching, and serving static assets, such as JavaScript, CSS, and image files.
 It streamlines and optimizes the management of these assets to enhance the performance and maintainability of the application.